 4. Nusa Penida, Indonesia

-One of the most beautiful islands in Asia is Nusa Penida.
+A beautiful island in Asia is Nusa Penida.
 Located 30 minutes by speedboat off the mainland of Bali, Nusa Penida is the largest and most popular of the three Nusa Islands (the other two are Lembongan and Ceningan.)
 If you love gorgeous views, fewer crowds, and endless beaches, then Nusa Penida is the perfect Asian island for you.

 Indonesia’s rainy season occurs from October to April, but Nusa Penida is a fabulous spot to visit all year round, as rain showers don’t last long.
 Depending on your budget, there are plenty of options for places to stay in Nusa Penida, including guest houses for $25 USD/night and higher-end resorts or bungalows for $80/night and up.